DeltaSpace: A Semantic-aligned Feature Space for Flexible Text-guided Image Editing: Instantiation of DeltaEdit

 \subsection{DeltaEdit-D}

-In \cref{sec:preliminaries}, we briefly overview the background knowledge about diffusion models.
-Then, in \cref{sec:stylediffusion}, we present our proposed style-conditioned diffusion model and the instantiation of DeltaEdit for controlling the model and facilitating image editing.
+In Sec.~\ref{sec:preliminaries}, we briefly overview the background knowledge about diffusion models.
+Then, in Sec.~\ref{sec:stylediffusion}, we present our proposed style-conditioned diffusion model and the instantiation of DeltaEdit for controlling the model and facilitating image editing.